-In addition, you cannot be enrolled as a candidate in the Premedical Program and another Harvard Extension School degree program simultaneously.
-However, existing ALB students can ask to receive premedical advising from the Premedical Program office.
+You cannot be enrolled as a candidate in the Premedical Program and another Harvard Extension School degree program simultaneously.
+However, existing ALB and ALM biology degree candidates can ask to receive premedical advising from the Premedical Program office.

-Once admitted in June, you need to register during the upcoming summer or fall term.
-If you do not, your admission will be rescinded and you’ll need to re-apply to the program the following year.
+Once admitted in April, you need to register during the upcoming summer or fall term.
+If you do not, your admission will be rescinded, and you’ll need to re-apply to the program the following year.
+Students whose acceptance is contingent on conferral of a bachelor’s degree will only be permitted to register starting in the fall term.

 Failure to register during a fall or spring semester, or dropping/withdrawing from all courses in a single semester without approval of the program director, will result in your being voluntarily withdrawn from the program.
 This withdrawal would be nonpunitive; it is not a disciplinary action.
 However, if you wished to return to the program, you would need to reapply and go through a new admission process and decision.

-Students who plan to seek sponsorship must remain enrolled in Premedical Program coursework for at least one academic year (Fall/Spring semesters) following admission to the program.
+If you plan to seek sponsorship, you must remain enrolled in Premedical Program coursework for at least one academic year (fall/spring semesters) following admission to the program.

 This policy refers to repeating courses previously completed at Harvard Extension or Summer Schools; it does not refer to courses previously completed at another institution.

-Even if there are multiple offerings of the same course with different course numbers, courses that cover identical content are considered repeat courses.
-For example, a student will not receive credit for CHEM E-17 and E-27 if they have already taken CHEM S-20AB.
-However, repeated courses will appear on your transcript and will count towards your overall GPA.
+If there are multiple offerings of the same course with different course numbers, courses that cover identical content are considered repeat courses.
+For example, a student will not receive credit for CHEM E-17 or E-27 if they have already taken CHEM S-20AB.

-Please contact the program if you have questions about how to avoid registering for repeat course work.
+Please contact the program if you have questions about how to avoid registering for repeat course work or to obtain permission to repeat a core requirement.

 Leave Policy

-Petitions to take a semester off from the program or to have extended time to complete the program are considered on a case-by-case basis.
-Speak to one of the program advisors should you need special enrollment consideration.
-If granted, you’ll be given a firm deadline to complete, which cannot exceed three years (premedical/predental/pre-veterinary)/four years (pre-PA).
+Petitions to take a semester off from the program for a non-medical reason are considered on a case-by-case basis.
+Speak to one of the program advisors.
+If granted, you’ll be given a new firm deadline to complete the program taking the leave into account.

 If you have a documented health or medical issue that requires a modification of, or reasonable accommodation to, the continuous enrollment and/or completion policy, then you need to proactively work with the Accessibility Services Office (ASO) to request a medical leave.